kidsoncomputers/documentation/uganda/2019/koc-mwebaza-raspberry-pi-software-install-manual-steps.md

 ### Upload the Image to kidsoncomputers.org
 With a .img file (and .zip) created it can optionally be uploaded to [kidsoncomputers.org/data](https://www.kidsoncomputers.org/data/) for sharing with others.
 This may take several hours, depending on Internet speed.

 Also, to write to this location via `scp`, you'll need to get credentials.
-Check with a KoC Board Member (board@kidsoncomputers.org) if you need the credentials.
+Check with a KoC Board Member (email: board@kidsoncomputers.org) if you need the credentials.

 ```
 $ rsync -av --progress --partial \
   koc-mwebaza-2019-v1.img.zip \
-  {user}@kidsoncomputers.org:/home/kochosting/kidsoncomputers.org/web/data/projects/Uganda2019/
+  kochosting@kidsoncomputers.org:/home/kochosting/kidsoncomputers.org/web/data/projects/Uganda2019/

 kochosting@kidsoncomputers.org's password:
 sending incremental file list